Find a therapist you connect with

 Elizabeth “Beth” Cooper, LICSW

 My approach is to meet you with empathy and to create a safe space for you to process emotions/big feels, thoughts, relationships, life change(s), significant events, areas of self-esteem, loss, and/or overwhelming symptoms such as anxiety, depression, and/or panic at a pace that works best for you or your child.
+I truly love this work and the clients I work with.
+I hope to help people experience a judgment free place to share, explore and heal.
+Changes whether expected or unexpected, can be difficult and leave us feeling confused, disappointed, anxious, and overwhelmed.
+I have experienced much change myself and although it often brings discomfort and fear of the unknown, change is inevitable.
+Change pulls us out of our comfort zone, and it allows us to learn and grow.

 My professional background includes working with children, adults, and families for the past 22 years.
 This work has included supporting families to communicate better, to create spaces to process significant events and dynamics which may have been overwhelming and/or traumatic, to manage family conflict, and ultimately to bring healing in relationships.
 Also, I have loved working with adults in individual and/or group sessions to gain knowledge, tools, and practice to support their recovery and to find meaning and purpose in their lives.